pongasoft/re-mock/docs/Documentation.md

 The tester provides a shortcut to get (resp. set) the bypass state of the note player (`isBypassed` resp. `setBypassed`).

-The tester provides a convenient `nextBatch` api which lets you provide note events (from a potential previous note player) and returns the note events generated by the note player under test.
+The tester adds a convenient `nextBatch` api which injects note events (from a potential previous note player) and returns the note events generated by the note player under test.
 In other words:

 ```cpp
 auto noteEvents = MockNotePlayer::NoteEvents{}.noteOn(69);